cat-haines/pebble-app-ready-service/README.md

 ```

 After including the file, you can subscribe to the `ready` and `timeout` events
-by creating an `AppReadyHandler` object, and then invoking the
+by creating an `AppReadyHandlers` object, and then invoking the
 `app_ready_service_subscribe` method.
 This is typically done in your app's init
 code.